 The Chase Sapphire Preferred earns 2x Ultimate Rewards points on dining and travel.
 I said it before, but man do I spend a lot on dining & travel, so it’s nice to know there’s a card with a built-in perk for those purchases.
 All other purchases will earn 1 point.
 Other Chase Sapphire Preferred benefits include travel protections and the ability to transfer all the points you’re earning.

 I think the British Airways Travel Together Ticket offers some great value, but not everyone will want to spend $30,000 in a calendar year.
-I gotta go with the Sapphire Preferred and its 2x spending bonus on dining and travel.
+I gotta go with the Sapphire Preferred and its 2x spending bonus on dining and travel that is not limited to specific airlines.

 Winner: Chase Sapphire Preferred® Card